qcri-social/AIDR/Installation-instructions.md

 # 9. Trainer Pybossa (aidr-trainer-pybossa)

 * Pre-requisite: aidr-tagger database and aidr-scheduler database should be created.
 Aidr-tagger database script is located in aidr-tagger installtion details.
 Aidr-trainer database script (aidr_scheduler.sql) can be found in the root of the aidr-trainer-api project.
+* Pybossa Server or user should have pybossa account(s) with clickers.micromappers.org
 * Appropriately set the properties in the database.properties under src/main/resources
+* User should configure client table.
 * Build using maven following the instructions above; this should generate a file `aidr-trainer-pybossa-X.war`
 * Deploy `aidr-trainer-pybossa-X.war` to Glassfish using the instructions above.